HotSwap: Enabling Live Dependency Sharing in Serverless Computing: Evaluation

 \subsection{Experimental Setup}

-We use a ``r5b.large'' AWS EC2 machine with two vCPUs, 16~GB memory, and AWS EBS 200~GB SSD, to conduct our experiments.
-The O/S is Amazon Linux with Linux kernel 5.10.199, and the gcc version is 10.5.0.
-As described in Section~\ref{sec:implementation}, an AWS EC2 node is required to simulate a provider-side WarmSwap implementation, but standard AWS Lambda server containers are used in all experiments.
-Moreover, all serverless containers are built based on the ``public.ecr.aws/lambda/python:3.9'' template.
+We use ``r5b.large'' AWS EC2 machines with two vCPUs, 16~GB memory, and AWS EBS 200~GB SSD, to conduct our experiments.
+The OS is Amazon Linux with Linux kernel 5.10.199, and the gcc version is 10.5.0.
+As described in Section~\ref{sec:implementation}, an AWS EC2 node is required to simulate a provider-side HotSwap implementation, but standard AWS Lambda server containers are used in all experiments.
+Moreover, all serverless containers are built based on the [4]``public.ecr.aws/lambda/python:3.9'' template.
 The serverless containers are started with ``\texttt{-{}-privileged}'' to allow the execution of CRIU.

+All experiments use Python-based functions from the FunctionBench~\cite{kim2019functionbench,kim2019practical} serverless benchmark suite.
+Recall that the middleware packages needed by these functions and other details are described in Table~\ref{tab:AWS_performance} in Section~\ref{sec:AWS_performance_analysis}.